ArlinearEd/Edample/README.md

 # Edample

-Edample is a fictional platform that uses the Arlinear API to deliver auto-grading quizzes to their students.
+Edample is a fictional platform that uses the Arlinear API to deliver auto-grading quizzes to students.

 See https://arlinear.gitbook.io/documentation/ regarding documentation of the Arlinear Component Library.